EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Integrated building control: enabling Building Automation and Control Systems (BACSs) to control multiple heating, ventilation and air-conditioning units to pre-defined presets.
 Controlled units can be organized into multicast groups in order to reflect their physical position in the building, e.g. devices in the same room can be configured as members of a single multicast group.
 Furthermore, controlled units are expected to possibly reply back to the BACS issuing control commands, in order to report about the execution of the requested operation (e.g. OK, failure, error) and their current operational status.

 * Software and firmware updates: software and firmware updates often comprise quite a large amount of data.
-Therefore, it can overload a LLN that is otherwise typically used to deal with only small amounts of data, on an infrequent base.
+This can overload a LLN that is otherwise typically used to deal with only small amounts of data, on an infrequent base.
 Rather than sending software and firmware updates as unicast messages to each individual device, multicasting such updated data to a larger group of devices at once displays a number of benefits.
 For instance, it can significantly reduce the network load and decrease the overall time latency for propagating this data to all devices.
 Even if the complete whole update process itself is secured, securing the individual messages is important, in case updates consist of relatively large amounts of data.
 In fact, checking individual received data piecemeal for tampering avoids that devices store large amounts of partially corrupted data and that they detect tampering hereof only after all data has been received.
 Devices receiving software and firmware updates are expected to possibly reply back, in order to provide a feedback about the execution of the update operation (e.g. OK, failure, error) and their current operational status.

 * Parameter and configuration update: by means of multicast communication, it is possible to update the settings of a group of similar devices, both simultaneously and efficiently.
 Possible parameters are related, for instance, to network load management or network access controls.
 Devices receiving parameter and configuration updates are expected to possibly reply back, to provide a feedback about the execution of the update operation (e.g. OK, failure, error) and their current operational status.